Budapest Travel Guide

 Take a Free City Tour

-A lot of European cities offer a variety of free walking tours (tipping is encouraged at the end of our tour).
-Our tour guide in Budapest was funny, incredibly knowledgeable and the original tour was small and fast-paced enough that we felt like we saw and learned a lot.
+A lot of European cities offer a variety of free walking tours (tipping is encouraged at the end of the tour).
+Our tour guide in Budapest was funny, incredibly knowledgeable and the group was small and fast-paced enough that we felt like we saw and learned a lot.

 You don’t need to arrange or book these in advance.
 Just show up at the meeting spots, but be sure to check their website for up-to-date times and locations.